UK will statistics are an important part of understanding why having a will is SO important.

 The reality is that the figures will differ depending on the research and how it’s quantified.
 For example, a recent study found that 40% of homeowners don’t have a will, which is a particularly stark figure given that it could present a significant issue if they die unexpectedly.

-And look, nobody likes to talk about later life, death, and all things morbid – but it’s a necessity.
-Looking after your loved ones, whether that’s a partner, children, parents, grandchildren, nieces, nephews, friends, stepchildren, or anyone else, is always your number one priority.
+Looking after your loved ones, whether that’s a partner, children, parents, grandchildren, nieces, nephews, friends, stepchildren, or anyone else, is always most people’s number one priority.

-Which is why creating a will and keeping it up to date is an absolute must.
+That is why creating a will and keeping it up to date is an absolute must.

 Will Statistics UK